fpjohnston/TECO-64/doc/goto.md

 will be the one that follows the tag referenced by the O command.
 Command execution continues normally from this point.

-Use of the O command is subject to two restrictions.
+Use of the O command is subject to several restrictions.
 First, the tag referenced by the command must be in the same command string, Q-register, or indirect command file as the command itself.
 Second, the tag must occur only once.
 This only applies to tags referenced by O commands; tags that are simply comments may be duplicated without causing an error.
+Finally, although an O command may be used to exit a loop or conditional, it cannot jump inside another loop, nor can it jump inside a conditional.

 The text argument in the O command has the same format as the text arguments in the search and E commands.
 String building characters such